Mästermyr: History

 As part of a national program for public works to reduce unemployment in 1920–21, a total of 22.5 km of roads were constructed at Mästermyr.
 By the 1930s, 12 sqkm of the former mire was cultivated.

-On 21April 1940, a German aircraft Heinkel He 111 was forced to make an emergency landing at Mästermyr.
+On 21 April 1940, a German Heinkel He 111 aircraft was forced to make an emergency landing at Mästermyr.
 It was one of three planes en route to bomb the Steinkjer – Trondheim railway in Norway.
 Due to cloudy weather they had to abort and return to Aalborg.
 The navigators had been given faulty information about the prevailing wind conditions and when they broke through the clouds, the planes were over Gotland instead of Skagerrak.
 Swedish air defence fired on the planes and two of them had to make emergency landings, one at Mästermyr and one at När.
 The third plane managed to escape and landed on Bornholm.

+On 6 March 1944, an American Boeing B-17 Flying Fortress aircraft named Liberty Lady crash landed in Mästermyr after sustaining flak damage during a bombing run over Berlin, Germany.

 In 2008, Swedish power company Vattenfall initiated a project to build a wind farm on Mästermyr.
 The plans were stopped through a decision made by the Swedish Land and Environment Court in July 2012.